rappasoft/laravel-livewire-tables/docs/usage/the-query.md

 ## Using the model property

-If you have a simple table and you know you won't to join any extra tables or make any aliases, you can just use the model property:
+If you would like to create a simple table and know that you won't need to join any extra tables or use any aliases, then you can just use the model property:

 ```php
 protected $model = User::class;